7 Video Content Examples That Make People Buy

 Now, when your target audience already knows that you may have the solution to their problems, they are eager to find out more about what exactly you do.
 For you, it’s a chance to drive them to the bottom of the funnel - to the decision stage.

-Tell a bit more about your product or service, its strong sides, demonstrate the results others have achieved with it, in other words, assist your potential clients and get them on your side.
+Tell a bit more about your product or service, and its strong sides, and demonstrate the results others have achieved with it, in other words, assist your potential clients and get them on your side.
 Let their search for the solution end here, with you.

 Read also: 5 AI-Powered Tools for Making Better Video Content